tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 I pushed hard to get to the Stagestop Saloon to get a burger and fries.
 The vision of a greasy cheeseburger gave me the motivation to power through the many miles of pavement along highway 77.
-When I arrived at 19:20 I discovered that the last call in 10 minutes.
+When I arrived at 19:20 I discovered that the last call was in 10 minutes.
 And the kitchen was closed.
 All that work for nothing!
 I pounded two beers in those 10 minutes.

 I told the bartender that I was leaving to find a campsite.
 She told